 Gone are the days when South Korean food in America only referred to Korean barbecue.
 Bibimbap and kimchi grace menus, and traditional flavors have blended with other cuisines to make a new category of Korean burgers and tacos.
-Part of that popularity is because Korean food is one of the healthiest cuisines in the world, but one side of the food — the decidedly less healthy side — is still often left out: dessert.
+Part of that popularity is because Korean food is one of the healthiest cuisines in the world, but one side of the food is still often left out: Korean desserts.

-That’s a shame because there’s a Korean dessert for just about every occasion, whether you want something to warm you up through a harsh winter or cool you down in a blisteringly hot summer.
+It’s a shame because there’s there are Korean desserts for just about every occasion, whether you want something to warm you up through a harsh winter or cool you down in a blisteringly hot summer.
 These are the Korean desserts you’ve been missing out on.